ONSdigital/dp/training/platform-services/PLATFORM.md

 Run `dp remote allow develop` and `dp remote allow concourse` to ensure you can access concourse and the develop environment.
 Please note that if you have production access, you can run `dp remote allow production` to access production environment.

-[Cloud Technologies and Infrastructure](../services/INFRASTRUCTURE.md) - You should have an understanding of AWS and the infrastructure as the platform services are very closely related to this
+[Cloud Technologies and Infrastructure](../services/INFRASTRUCTURE.md) - You should have an understanding of AWS and the infrastructure as the platform services are very closely related to this.

 ## Structure
 ![](images/platform-structure.png)